Disclosures in Online Advertising

 Email used for correspondence and conversions from ad campaigns into lead generation may be exempt from the CAN-SPAM Act.
 The act only applies to commercial content.
 Commercial content is anything that promotes a product or service.
 If new customers have filled out a form indicating they want further contact, the email is not commercial.
 The qualifying statement is "agreed."
 The customer must know that they can expect an email response by giving the company their address.

 Email marketing templates can be used to create regulation-compliant email marketing ads.
 Businesses should be aware that their dispatches may have a low read rate.
 Microsoft Outlook and other email servers have filters that intercept most unsolicited emails.
 That means the servers are likely to dump them straight into the spam folder.

 Need Professional Legal Help?

-In many cases, it may be enough simply to know the FTC's rules, but every business is different and legal gray areas may arise.
-If you have doubts about whether your company's online advertisements are compliant with all applicable laws and regulations, you may want to call a business and commercial law attorney for guidance.
+Knowing the FTC's rules may be enough, but every business is different, and legal gray areas may arise.
+If you have doubts about whether your online ads comply with the law, call a business and commercial law attorney for guidance.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.